Summary

 Political positions

 Engel supports expanding solar energy in Arizona.[16]
-She has expressed support for stronger federal regulations to reduce air and water pollution from power plants[17] and has expressed the need for policies that reduce reliance on gasoline-powered vehicles.[18]
+She has expressed support for stronger federal regulations to reduce air and water pollution from power plants.[17]
+Engel has called for taking steps to make “it a pain to drive” gasoline-powered vehicles.[18]

 Engel characterized the situation at the U.S.–Mexico border as “a humanitarian crisis” and expressed support for reforming asylum-seeking processes.[19]